AOEpeople/Aoe_Scheduler/doc/installation.md

 **NOTE:** Running Aoe_Scheduler requires you to also setup Magento's cron.
 If you haven't already done this please also check out [this section on how to configure cron](cron-configuration.md)

-For general information on how to install a Magento module using composer/modman, by copying it of via Magento connect please read this post:
+For general information on how to install a Magento module using composer/modman, by copying it via Magento connect please read this post:
 [http://fbrnc.net/blog/2014/11/how-to-install-a-magento-module](http://fbrnc.net/blog/2014/11/how-to-install-a-magento-module)

 ### Composer